-The Supermicro website that contains drivers and utilities for your system is at https://www. supermicro.com/wftp/driver/.
+The Supermicro FTP site contains drivers and utilities for your system at ftp://ftp.supermicro. com.
 Some of these must be installed, such as the chipset driver.

-After accessing the website, go into the CDR_Images directory and locate the ISO file for your motherboard.
+After accessing the FTP site, go into the CDR_Images directory and locate the ISO file for your motherboard.
 Download this file to create a CD/DVD of the drivers and utilities it contains.
 (You may also use a utility to extract the ISO file if preferred.)